 SERS represents a sad moment – for the one nostalgic guy in the neighbourhood.
 Everyone else is popping the champagne, because it means anything from a renewed lease in a nicer flat, to making big bucks.
 That’s right – some buyers are happy to take that old flat off your hands, before the wrecking ball even arrives.
 Here’s why:

 SERS was introduced under the administration of Prime Minister Goh Chok Tong, during National Day in August 1995.

-Under SERS, the government would acquire the land from aging HDB estates to renew them.
-Any residents displaced by SERS would receive compensation and rehousing benefits; this includes a flat with a topped-up 99-year lease, from a list of replacement sites.
+When a housing estate gets too old (usually around 30-40 years old), the government might implement SERS by acquiring the land from aging HDB estates to renew them.
+As much as possible, the government will try to preserve the community – any residents displaced by SERS would receive compensation and rehousing benefits – this includes a flat with a topped-up 99-year lease, from a list of replacement sites.